jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-03-threat-actors.md

 - Assess relative sophistication and capability

 **Key Topics:**
+- Internal vs. external threats and their relative risk
+	- *internal threat actors*: individuals or entities within an organization who pose a threat to its security
+		- angry employees, contractors, business associates
+		- have legitimate access but use it in an unauthorized way
+- Resources and funding
+- Level of sophistication and capacity

 - Unskilled attackers (“script kiddies”): limited technical skills, reliance on tools
 - Advanced actors: well-funded, custom malware, long-term campaigns
 - Attributes: resources, stealth, persistence, access, sophistication